Federal Reserve Board of Governors: Obama administration

-In late December 2011, President Barack Obama nominated Jeremy C. Stein, a Harvard University finance professor and a Democrat, and Jerome Powell, formerly of Dillon Read, Bankers Trust and The Carlyle Group and a Republican.
+In late December 2011, President Barack Obama nominated Jeremy C. Stein, a Harvard University finance professor and a Democrat, and Jerome Powell, formerly of Dillon Read, Bankers Trust and the Carlyle Group, a Republican.
 Both candidates also have Treasury Department experience in the Obama and George H. W. Bush administrations respectively.

 "Obama administration officials [had] regrouped to identify Fed candidates after Peter Diamond, a Nobel Prize-winning economist, withdrew his nomination to the board in June [2011] in the face of Republican opposition.
 Richard Clarida, a potential nominee who was a Treasury official under George W. Bush, pulled out of consideration in August [2011]", one account of the December nominations noted.
 The two other Obama nominees in 2011, Janet Yellen and Sarah Bloom Raskin, were confirmed in September.
 One of the vacancies was created in 2011 with the resignation of Kevin Warsh, who took office in 2006 to fill the unexpired term ending January 31, 2018, and resigned his position effective March 31, 2011.
-In March 2012, U.S. Senator David Vitter (R, LA) said he would oppose Obama's Stein and Powell nominations, dampening near-term hopes for approval.
+In March 2012, U.S. senator David Vitter (R, LA) said he would oppose Obama's Stein and Powell nominations, dampening near-term hopes for approval.
 However, Senate leaders reached a deal, paving the way for affirmative votes on the two nominees in May 2012 and bringing the board to full strength for the first time since 2006with Duke's service after term end.
 Later, on January 6, 2014, the United States Senate confirmed Yellen's nomination to be chair of the Federal Reserve Board of Governors; she was the first woman to hold the position.
 Subsequently, President Obama nominated Stanley Fischer to replace Yellen as the vice-chair.

 In April 2014, Stein announced he was leaving to return to Harvard on May 28 with four years remaining on his term.
 At the time of the announcement, the FOMC "already is down three members as it awaits the Senate confirmation of ...
 Fischer and Lael Brainard, and as [President] Obama has yet to name a replacement for ...
 Duke. ...
 Powell is still serving as he awaits his confirmation for a second term."

 Allan R. Landon, former president and CEO of the Bank of Hawaii, was nominated in early 2015 by President Obama to the board.

 In July 2015, President Obama nominated University of Michigan economist Kathryn M. Dominguez to fill the second vacancy on the board.
 The Senate had not yet acted on Landon's confirmation by the time of the second nomination.

 Daniel Tarullo submitted his resignation from the board on February 10, 2017, effective on or around April 5, 2017.